Forquosh/GPT/README.md

 pip3 install -r requirements_windows.txt
 ```

 ### !
 These requirements are different.
-On Windows, PyTorch is installed with _CUDA_ support
+On Windows, PyTorch is installed with _CUDA_ support, if available

 ### 2. Prepare Your Data